AdityaBaxla/dev-tips/Readme.md

 	- assets

 routing problem, changed homepage to snakecase to fix the issue, main.dart also changed to add routers but did not help

+use serve to run production code from react/vite